styxofsyntax/Autonomous-Detection-and-Segmentation-of-Prohibited-Items-in-Luggage-Using-Deep-Learning-Techniques/README.md

 This project involves several key steps:

 - **Data Cleaning and Preparation:** The dataset required cleaning to remove anomalies and reorganize it for effective model training.
-- **Model Training:** Developed and trained a custom deep learning model for object detection and segmentation.
+- **Model Training:** Developed and trained a custom deep learning model for object classification and segmentation.
 - **Model Evaluation:** Assessed the performance of the trained model using relevant metrics to ensure high accuracy and reliability.
 - **Implementation:** Integrated the trained model into a system that can process luggage images, highlighting prohibited items for security personnel.